jonyeezs/clean-verticalslice-architecture/README.md

    * The most would be information or metadata about the controller, such as: Does it have authorization?
 What kind of request does it take?
 How should it respond to the user?
    * Each use case should only have a single route but multiple types: ie one could be a HTTP method and the other a GRPC method.
    * Its requests and responses of the route are to be declared here.
 The most it could have are validation metadata on the requests.
-   * The requests should then be mapped into a [DTO](https://www.ssw.com.au/rules/the-difference-between-data-transfer-objects-and-view-models/#what-is-a-dto) that allows it communicate to the next layer, the handler.
+   * The requests should be mapped into a [DTO](https://www.ssw.com.au/rules/the-difference-between-data-transfer-objects-and-view-models/#what-is-a-dto) when there are different modes of controllers that has different transform from request to our handler's command.
 2. **Handler**
    * The crux of the interaction between the request and the domain logic.
    * In the Clean Architecture this would be the `application` layer.
 The one that orchestrates the business domain work.